AAJaisiv/AirlineAWS/README.md

 ---

-**Note**: This project is designed as a prototype structure to showcase demonstrating real-world data engineering capabilities.
+**Note**: This project is implemented as a prototype structure to showcase demonstrating real-world data engineering capabilities.
 All implementations follow industry best practices and are production-ready.